kalleandreasson/scAIentific/Developer.md

 ### Code Testing

-To ensure the application's reliability and functionality, our development process incorporates extensive code testing, including:
+To ensure the application's reliability and functionality, our development process will incorporate and extensive code testing, including:

 - **Unit Testing**: Individual units of source code are tested for correctness.
 This helps in identifying early bugs in the development cycle.
 - **Manual Testing**: In addition to automated tests, manual testing is going to be conducted to ensure that the user interface and user experience meet our quality standards.
 This will involve realistic user scenarios to test the application's end-to-end capabilities.
-- **Continuous Integration (CI)**: As soon we have access to the deployment environment  .
+- **Continuous Integration (CI)**: As soon we have access to the deployment environment.

 ### Future Testing Improvements